-The Child Protective Services (CPS) Expedited Substance Abuse Treatment Fund enables the Arizona Department of Child Safety (formerly Arizona Department of Economic Security, Division of Children, Youth, and Families) to provide substance abuse treatment services so that permanency for dependent children can be expedited when parental substance abuse is a significant obstacle to family reunification.
+The Child Protective Services (CPS) Expedited Substance Abuse Treatment Fund enables the Arizona Department of Child Safety (DCS) to provide substance abuse treatment services so that permanency for dependent children can be expedited when parental substance abuse is a significant obstacle to family reunification.
 The fund can also be used for substance abuse treatment for parents or guardians with a primary goal of facilitating family preservation, including services that maintain the family unit in a substance abuse treatment setting.